Panther II tank: Development and production

 The early motivation for improving the Panther tank came from the concern of Adolf Hitler and others who believed that it lacked sufficient armour.
 Hitler had already insisted on an increase in its armour once, early in the design of the original Panther in 1942.
 Discussions involving Hitler in January 1943 called for further increased armour; initially referred to as Panther 2, it was known as the Panther II after April 1943.
 Following the decision not to commence production, the concepts and ideas were used for the design of the E-50 Standardpanzer project.

 Armour

 This upgrade to the Panther tank increased the thickness of the glacis plate from 80 mm to 100 mm, the side hull armour from 40 mm to 60 mm, and decreased the armour on the top hull from 40 mm to 30 mm.
 Production of the Panther II was slated to begin in September 1943.

-On 10 February 1943, Dr. Wiebecke (chief design engineer for M.A.N.) suggested thoroughly redesigning the Panther II and incorporating Tiger II components such as the steering gear, final drives, the suspension system and turret based on Eastern Front experiences.
+On 10 February 1943, Dr. Wiebecke (chief design engineer for Maschinenfabrik Augsburg-Nürnberg (M.A.N.) suggested thoroughly redesigning the Panther II and incorporating Tiger II components such as the steering gear, final drives, the suspension system and turret based on Eastern Front experience.
 The total weight would have increased to more than 50 tonnes.
-Another meeting on 17 February 1943 focused on sharing and standardising parts between the Tiger II and the Panther II, such as the transmission, all-steel 80 centimetre diameter road-wheels that only overlapped (as on the Tiger II) and not interleaved (as the original 'Schachtellaufwerk' road-wheel system used) and running gear.
+Another meeting on 17 February 1943 focused on sharing and standardising parts between the Tiger II and the Panther II, such as the transmission, all-steel 80-centimetre diameter road-wheels that only overlapped (as on the Tiger II) and not interleaved (as the original 'Schachtellaufwerk' road-wheel system used) and running gear.

 Turret

-The Panther II was to be fitted with a new turret, the Turm Panther 2 (schmale Blendenausführung).
-For a long time, it was assumed that the Schmalturm was designed for the Panther II, but we now know this isn't true.
-The Schmalturm was designed after the Panther II was cancelled.
+The Panther II was to be fitted with a new turret, the Turm Panther 2 (German "schmale Blendenausführung" for "narrow aperture variant").
+For a long time, it was assumed that the Schmalturm was designed for the Panther II, but it was designed after the Panther II had been cancelled and was intended for the Panther Ausf.
+F.